zbaker94/WeatherApp/README.md

 - Once deployed, you can access the app at `https://weatherapp.local` (A secure https connection is needed because we use the JavaScript geolocation API which requires a secure host.)

+🚨 Note: There is a potential bug with `wg-quick down` on MacOS that may result in the VPN DNS server persisting.
+If you experience connectivity issues after running `teardown.sh` or `wg-quick down`, check you wifi configuration and remove the DNS address `10.8.0.1` if present.

 ## 📍 Running locally

 To run the app alone locally, you will need Node and npm installed, and then simply run the following: